Conservation of Quantum Correlations in Multimode Systems with $U(1)$ Symmetry

-\textbf{Theorem:}\textit{ For any dissipative system with an arbitrary number of modes, described by an Hamiltonian $H$, and with a linear dissipator $\mathcal{D}(\rho)$, iff $H$ globally possess a $U(1)$ symmetry, i.e. iff $[H,N]=0$, where $N$ is the total number operator, then the total $m^{th}$ order equal time correlation function $g^{(m)}_{tot}(t,t)$ is a conserved quantity.}
+This result can be summarized in a general theorem: \textbf{Theorem:}\textit{ For any closed system with an arbitrary number of modes, described by Hamiltonian $H$, iff $H$ globally possess a $U(1)$ symmetry, i.e. $[H,N]=0$, where $N$ is the total number operator, then the total $m^{th}$ order equal time correlation function $g^{(m)}_{tot}(t,t)$ is a conserved quantity.}

-We now consider briefly the case where the dissipation terms are non linear, that is $F_{i}\propto c_{i}^{p}$, with $p>1$.
-The non-linearity of the Lindbald implies that the conditions in Eqs.\eqref{eqop1},\eqref{eqop2} are not automatically satisfied when $[H,N]=0$.
-For example, if we consider the SOC function ($m=2$) for a single bosonic mode with a nonlinear absorber, ($p=2$ \cite{Gard}):

-we find that $dJ/dt =-4\gamma J $, and $dN/dt=-4\gamma J $ so the derivative of $g^{(2)}(t,t)$ is not zero.
-Intuitively, this happens because a higher order Lindblad distinguishes between single and multiphoton channels, generating significant changes in the statistics of the emitted particles.
-It follows that in such systems it is not possible to formulate a general conservation theorem for the $m^{th}$ order quantum correlation functions.

-In the following, we provide detailed examples, both numerical and analytical, to better explain the implications of the theorem stated above.

-\textit{Single mode quantum field}.
-We consider first the dynamics of the SOC function for a single mode photonic field ($a$, $a^{\dagger}$).
-This may be linear, but we note that there may also be self-interaction terms, such as a Kerr non-linearity, provided they depend only on the number operator $a^{\dagger} a$.
-Such a Hamiltonian will commute with the number operator, so, provided the dissipator, representing loss or gain, is linear, the conditions for our theorem are satisfied and the SOC is conserved during the dynamics of the system.

-This result changes when we add a classical driving term like a continuous wave (CW) resonant pump of the form $\Omega=f(a+a^{\dagger})$.
-In this case the Hamiltonian does not possess the $U(1)$ symmetry, and this implies that extra terms appear in the derivative of the mean values.
-It can be shown that